Skip to content

 I’ve been a fan of Nicholas Felton for over a decade, and I mostly knew him as the creator of the beautiful Feltron Annual Reports.
 So it was a pleasant surprise to me that he now works at Apple as a designer primarily focused on data visualization with charts.
 In this talk, Nicholas walks through when developers should use charts in their UIs and gives a bunch of useful tips on how to progressively disclose and explore data with both static and interactive charts built in the new Swift Charts framework.
 I imagine I’ll be returning to this talk many times as I start to think through more charts in apps like Buildwatch.

-– Matthew Bischoff
+– mb Bischoff

 🎨 Compose custom layouts with SwiftUI